mangh/Metrology/Docs/UserGuide.md

 This can be considered the maximum performance drop.

 The second (CALINE3) is closer to real-world applications but, interestingly, is not as restrained in the use of units, as a much better result (1.24 versus 5.45) would suggest.
-In this case, the benchmark measures the execution time of the entire algorithm, which includes both the use of units and standard operations (such as object creation, collection handling, etc.) that are performed regardless of whether units are used or not, and also contribute to the overall execution time.
+In this case, the benchmark measures the execution time of the entire algorithm, which includes both the use of units and standard operations (such as object creation, collection handling, etc.) that are performed regardless of whether units are used or not, but also contribute to the overall execution time.
 Measuring unit usage alone in isolation from its context would not make much sense here.
-As you can see in the profiler screenshot below, these operations make only a small contribution (cca.
+As you can see in the profiler screenshot below, unit-related operations make only a small contribution (cca.
 6%) to the overall execution time and this is what accounts for a much better benchmark result, even if the units themselves are 5 times slower:

 ![profiling](image/Profiling.png)